Search

 None

-Even though there is a 3d Timelock for upgrades, forced transactions are disabled.
+Even though there is a 3d Timelock for non-emergency upgrades, self-proposing is disabled.

 Proposer failure